Update: The book is available for purchase here on our website for $20 including shipping within Canada.

 Robert Smythe’s pre-publication lecture of 2016 focused on the post-war period from 1945 to 1975.

-Tonight's presentations will focus on the years 1900 to 1939 and include local apartment buildings influenced by the Art Nouveau, Art Deco styles and Moderne styles.
+This evening's presentations will focus on the years 1900 to 1939 and include local apartment buildings influenced by the Art Nouveau, Art Deco styles and Moderne styles.

 In celebration of our new book and the holiday season, we invite you to join us for refreshments after the presentations at our special venue of Dominion-Chalmers United Church.